“On the ground I look to see, nothing there interests me, take a breath, head held high – be the unexpected” Emo-teen circa 1995

 Compare her to older sister Hilda who had her first child before she graduated from school, who dresses in a provocative manner, and knows she’s sexy, and she uses it to her advantage – she’s not happy either – men only use her for sex, her body, but they don’t want to stick about after and talk to her or get to know her.”

-I know women from the more vanilla flavoured parts of my life who would certainly be shocked at my exploits given how they perceive me, colleagues for example who could happily slot me into a hetero-normative box.
+I know women from the more vanilla flavoured parts of my life who would certainly be shocked at my exploits given how they perceive me, especially those who could happily slot me into a hetero-normative box.
 Even those who have me on Facebook and see my club photos could easily delete what doesn’t fit their model.
 “She kissing girls…well, she’s just affectionate…”

 These are the same women will openly admit they find buying a sex toy is shocking and ‘weird’.
 I’ve witnessed conversations between these seemingly intelligent, attractive young women comparing notes on how to put off their partners from having sex – lying about ‘being on’and pretending to be asleep are their top two favourites.
 Baffling behaviour to me, sex is amazing, such an incredible thing to share, the possibilities and options are endless.
-It shouldn’t be a chore (and I personally would never let a little blood put me off)
+It shouldn’t be a chore (and I personally I like blood.)

 Clearly this mismatch of ideals steers me towards those that share a common interest, the wonderful kinksters I call friends.
 We often joke that my idea of ‘normal’ is so skewed I don’t really understand what ‘the norm’ is anymore when it comes to sex.